eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 ```
 ### Usage

-Finally, you can point your browser to [http://0.0.0.0:5000](http://0.0.0.0:5000) in order to access SWIM Explorer and play around.
+As soon as the platform is up and running, you can point your browser to [http://0.0.0.0:5000](http://0.0.0.0:5000) in order to access SWIM Explorer and play around.
 You can subscribe, pause, resume or unsubscribe from topics like `arrivals.brussels`
 and see the real time position of the involved aircrafts on the map.

 > SWIM Explorer is supposed to be a client application, .i.e out of the scope of SWIM-TI platform.
 However, for the purpose of